Best daily deals

 Released in 2018, Qualcomm’s aptX Adaptive is a Bluetooth audio codec that combines robust, premium audio quality, low-bit rate transmission, scalability, and the opportunity for low latency.
 It’s intended to provide a superior wireless listening experience, and sets out to solve a number of the biggest issues in Bluetooth audio.

-Editor’s note: this article was updated on March 14, 2023, to update formatting and correct some backend errors.
+Editor’s note: this article was updated on November 21, 2024, to address user-submitted FAQ.

 What’s so good about aptX Adaptive?